barryclark/jekyll-now/_posts/2020-02-27-Payments-Intro-Part3.md

 ### Stablecoins

-These are crypto-currencies
-maintaining a 1-1 value parity with a real-world currency, usually the US dollar
+Stablecoins are an interesting class of crypto-currencies, designed to maintain a stable value parity with another asset (e.g. one-to-one with a real-world currency, like the US dollar).

-This is achieved in one of two ways
+This is achieved in one of two ways.

-* backed by real-world asset
+* **Backed by real-world asset** (e.g. [USDT][96], [USDC][97],...)
-E.g. USDT, USDC
-Issued by an entity equivalent to the on-ramp gateway of Ripple receives currency in its bank account and issues digital currency units as long as the market believes that all digital coins have a real-world equivalent market remains stable
+These are issued by an entity functioning in a way similar to the on-ramp gateways of Ripple.
+It receives currency in its bank accounts by users and issues the equivalent amounts of digital currency units.
+As with any IOU, their price has no reason to fluctuate, as long as the market believes that all digital coins have a [real-world equivalent][98].

-* Backed by digital collateral
+* **Backed by digital collateral** (e.g. [DAI][99],...)
-E.g. DAI,
-Users deposit other crypto assets (e.g. Bitcoin, Ethereum,...) and receive newly minted stablecoins Since the digital collateral has itself a fluctuating price This class of stablecoins achieves a virtual peg to a real-world currency by an elegant set of market incentives
+These stablecoins are minted when users deposit other crypto assets (e.g. Bitcoin, Ethereum,...) to a [smart contract][54].
+Since the digital collateral has itself a fluctuating price, this class of stablecoins achieves a virtual peg by an elegant [set of market incentives][100].

-At their core stablecoins are on-ramp/off-ramp systems either implicitly or explicitly (in the case of DAI) Their utility has been in offering a stable unit of account in the super-volatile crypto-currency space
+At their core, stablecoins are on-ramp/off-ramp systems.
+Their main use case so far has been to facilitate electronic crypto-asset trading, offering a stable digital unit of account in a super-volatile asset class.
+This stability combined with the benefits of the blockchain gives them a great potential to become a global medium of exchange.
+This has not gone [unnoticed][101].

 ### Libra

+[Libra][102] is, according to its website
+> A simple global currency and financial infrastructure that empowers billions of people.

-Libra combines some of the concepts mentioned above to offer a blockchain based payment network.
+In practice, it combines some of the concepts mentioned in the previous sections to offer a blockchain-based payment network.

 ![Libra payments](../images/payments/payments-libra.png)

-Let's quickly examine how Libra works (making a lot of simplifications for brevity, where Facebook is the Libra foundation yada yada)
+Let's quickly examine how Libra works as a payment mechanism, making some simplifications for brevity.
+I will also not touch upon its smart contract functionality, as it is out of scope.
-A Sender wants to send an amount of €100 to the Receiver via Libra both of them have the Calibra wallet installed
+A Sender wants to send an amount of €100 to the Receiver.
+Both of them have [Calibra][103] or another compatible wallet installed.

-1. Sender needs to fund her wallet with the Libra equivalent of €100 For this reason she sends €100 to Facebook's bank account F <sup>[9](#footnote_9)</sup>
+1. Sender needs to fund her wallet with the Libra equivalent of €100.
+For this reason she sends €100 to Libra gateway's bank account (F) <sup>[9](#footnote_9)</sup>
-2. Facebook is notified of the amount and **creates** the equivalent amount in Libra and funds Sender's wallet
+2. The Libra gateway is notified of the amount and creates the equivalent amount in Libra.
+It then funds the Sender's wallet.
-This is what asset-backed means: tokens are created on the fly, as and when the backing bank account (or asset store) receives an asset
-3. Sender can then use the Calibra wallet to issue a blockchain payment Blockchain nodes are the trusted ones of the Libra members
+3. Sender can then use the Calibra wallet to issue a blockchain payment.
+The payment is sent to the network, the blockchain nodes of which are run by the [partners][104].
-4. ...and a few seconds later the Receiver sees her Libra balance increasing
+4. ...and a few seconds later the Receiver sees her Libra balance increasing.

-If the above looks very familiar, it's because, well... it is!
+If the above looks very familiar, it's because it is!

-At its core Libra is **not** a currency it can be considered at once a digital IOU, a token as well as an asset-based stablecoin, backed by a basket of currencies
+At its core Libra is not a currency.
+It is a fusion between an IOU and an asset-based stablecoin.
+The novelty here is that it is backed by a basket of currencies, reducing [currency risk][105].

-steps 1 and 2 are the on-ramp (link) to the platform d what is missing on the other side of this diagram is the off-ramp, where Libra would be converted to GBP
+Steps 1 and 2 are the on-ramp to the platform.
+What is missing on the other side of this diagram is the off-ramp, where Libra would be converted to GBP.

-But this is missing intentionally because the intention has been from the start to become a one-way digital currency
+The on-/off-ramp is described in the [reserve policy][106] as "a network of authorized resellers".
-The project's marketing has been that of a global currency, bank the unbanked and all that nice stuff Facebook's user base guarantee that the currency would have the network effect from day 1 so that users would rarely need the off-ramp
+We have seen previously in monopolistic digital currencies, like M-Pesa, how there are off-ramp penalties to discourage asset flight.
+The project's vision has been that of a global currency, bank the unbanked etc. Facebook's user base guarantees that the currency will have the required network effect from day 1.
+Users would not feel the need of the off-ramp.
+Perhaps an "exit tax" might be another nudge to stay.

+The technical merits of the system have been eclipsed by the aggressive marketing blitz and the [subsequent][107] [regulatory][108] backlash.
+A global stable currency, takes away the [only thing][45] that makes a government, well... a government.
+At a time of geopolitical tensions, even before the Covid-19 [black swan][109].
+Why not baptize it as a remittance service, a digital IOU,... something fairly conspicuous, [woke-ish][110] and under the radar?
+Facebook already had the partnerships in place to make it a de facto global payments network overnight.

-I honestly do not know the future but I strongly believe that at some point Libra is going to become a case study for Silicon Valley's endemic delusion of grandeur and detachment from reality
+I honestly do not know the future, but I think Libra ticks many boxes to become a case study for Silicon Valley's detachment from the "real world" and how it works.

-Why not baptize it as a remittance service, a digital IOU, helping African micro-businesses to trade internationally,... something fairly conspicuous, woke-ish and under the radar.
-Facebook already had the partnerships in place to make it a silent success and de facto global payments network overnight

-But it had to be a revolutionary global currency!
-Taking away the [only thing][45] that makes a government a government Revolutions don't start with press statements

 ### Government cryptocurrencies

-Last few years increasing interest in the replacement of fiat currencies with central-bank issued crypto-currencies
+The last few years have seen an increasing interest in the replacement of fiat currencies with central-bank issued crypto-currencies.

 ![Government crypto payments](../images/payments/payments-gov-crypto.png)

-The underlying payment mechanism in such a case would be extremely simple
+The underlying payment mechanism in such a case would be extremely simple.
-* The Sender has a crypto-wallet on her device, possibly facilitated by a bank She issues a payment to the central bank's network of nodes This network will almost certainly be non-public with either the compute capacity owned entirely by the central bank or with the national retail banks all offering hash power to form a network
+* The Sender has a crypto-wallet on her device, possibly provided/facilitated by a bank.
+She issues a payment to the network of trusted nodes.
+This network will almost certainly be non-public with the compute capacity owned entirely by the central bank or with the national retail banks all offering [hash power][111].
-* The payment will probably be attached to a block in a way similar to how existing blockchains operate and confirmed by the network
+* The payment will probably be attached to a block in a way similar to how existing blockchains operate and confirmed by the network.
-* At which point the Receiver's wallet has received the amount and the transaction has been immutably recorded in the network's distributed ledger
+* At this point the Receiver's wallet has received the amount.
+The transaction has been immutably recorded in the network's distributed ledger.

 One might wonder "payments are pretty much electronic now, why bother with the crypto stuff"?
-The answer is definitely [above my paygrade][46] but I will offer my limited understanding
+The answer is definitely [above my paygrade][46] but I will offer my limited understanding.

-Transactions might already be electronic, but not 100%.
+Transactions are increasingly electronic, but [not 100%][112].
-There are also stores of value outside of the "system", with cash and precious metals/stones being the prime examples It is not by co-incidence that capital controls immediately restrict access to cash and that all countries impose limits on the amount of valuables one may export <sup>[10](#footnote_10)</sup>
+There are also stores of value outside of the "system", with cash and precious metals/stones being the prime examples.
+It is not by co-incidence that
+* [capital controls][113] immediately restrict access to cash, and
+* all countries impose limits on the amount of valuables one may export. <sup>[10](#footnote_10)</sup>

 India's [2016 demonetisation][47] was a huge social experiment, observed with very keen interest from central bankers around the world.

-Fiscal policy (a.k.a. taxation) becomes almost trivial Hard to believe but taxes are fairly new in human history However states now have an insatiable appetite for revenue <sup>[11](#footnote_11)</sup>
+In an insitutionalized crypto-currency environment [fiscal policy][114] becomes almost trivial.
+Taxes are [not new in human history][115] and states have an ever-growing appetite for revenue. <sup>[11](#footnote_11)</sup>
-Having all transactions visible in real-time and recorded immutably forever has a very-very particular allure Why wait for the end of the quarter or the fiscal year to see if tax reduction has boosted business when you can see it the next minute?
+Having all transactions visible in real-time and recorded immutably forever has a very-very particular allure. <sup>[12](#footnote_12)</sup>
-Why reduce taxes for all businesses when you can see that the economic slow-down is from a few crypto-addresses in the Barcelona area?
-Just reduce taxes for them
-Not to mention the amount of information revealed by such a [panopticon][49] payments network.

 In the same vein, the elimination of cash and intermediaries (a.k.a. banks) opens up endless creative possibilities in the area of monetary policy.
-Why fight with ever-lower interest rates and bother with QE and trickle-down economics, when you have seen it cannot create real inflation? <sup>[12](#footnote_12)</sup>
+Why fight with ever-lower interest rates and bother with QE and trickle-down economics, when you have seen it cannot create real inflation? <sup>[13](#footnote_13)</sup> Why not send an [airdrop][116] (a.k.a. [helicopter money][117]) straight into people's crypto-addresses?
-Why not send an airdrop (a.k.a. helicopter money) straight into people's crypto-addresses?
-Why not make it more interesting and force velocity of money by making them auto-burn every few days? <sup>[13](#footnote_13)</sup>
+Why not make it more interesting and force [velocity of money][118] by making them auto-burn every few days? <sup>[14](#footnote_14)</sup>
 Why worry about the debt crisis when you can have centrally controlled and auto-adjusted debt margins and [jubilees][48]?

-It is common knowledge that the current system is well overdue for a reset due to exceeding monetization going from a banking crisis to an unfolding debt crisis The current coronavirus pandemic is merely the needle to pop the balloon
+It is common knowledge that the current system is well overdue for a reset due to excessive [monetization][119].
+In less than 12 years it has gone from a [banking crisis][120] to an unfolding [debt crisis][121].
+The current [Covid-19 pandemic][78] is merely the needle to pop the balloon.

-The government and central banks' answer to the previous crisis is more control
+The government and central banks' answer to the previous crisis was more control.
-MMT approaches have entered the [Overton window][50] of economical orthodoxy and will be deployed in the next few years The current virulent outbreak and consequent recession / depression will only hasten their arrival
+[MMT approaches][122] have well entered the [Overton window][50] of economical orthodoxy and will be deployed in the next few years.
+The current virulent outbreak and consequent recession / depression will only hasten their arrival.
+Government crypto-currencies are the perfect tool to deploy such policies.

 ### Proof-of-work money